Getting help with divorce costs

 If your income or savings are not enough to fund your case, then you may be able to take out a litigation loan.
 There are specialist litigation loan companies who may loan you money to fund your case, on the condition that you sign an agreement to repay the loan plus interest from any money you receive at the end of the case.
 We can provide you with details of litigation loan companies should this be of interest to you.

 We do accept payments via credit card if you are comfortable with incurring short-term borrowings.
 Many credit card companies now offer a nil percentage deal for a short period, which you could use to your advantage and repay with any money you receive at the end of the case.

 You can apply for an unsecured loan from a bank or building society in order to fund your case.

-It is vital that you speak to one of Attwaters Jameson Hill’s Family team before you do this or if there are joint assets involved.
-If you sell an asset without having received legal advice first there is a risk that the courts might consider this as an attempt to defeat the other person’s financial claim.
+It is vital that you speak to one of Attwaters Jameson Hill’s family lawyers before taking any action, especially if there are joint assets involved.
+If you sell an asset without having received legal advice, you risk the courts considering this as an attempt to defeat your spouse’s financial claim.

-If you are a member of a union you may be able to claim funding assistance.
+If you are a member of a union, you may be able to claim funding assistance.

 ‘Sears Tooth’ agreement

 In suitable cases, we may be able to enter into a written agreement with you that you can pay your legal fees (plus interest) using the settlement you receive from your case.
 We will assess this on a case-by-case basis.